Table of Contents

 Xanax Withdrawal Symptoms Cold Turkey Are Severe

-Within a few hours after the last does of Xanax, withdrawal symptoms will begin in earnest.
+Within a few hours after the last dose, withdrawal symptoms of Xanax, will begin in earnest.

 Symptoms come on fast and hard, and may include: